TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - On successful completion, open an export dialog (stable id `purchase-export-dialog`) with:
   - localized export-ready status text,
   - download button (stable id `export-download-button`) backed by a generated download resource.
+- When the export dialog opens, keyboard focus shall move to the `Download` button.
 - Closing the dialog restores export button icon/state according to current input validity.
+- Closing the export dialog shall return keyboard focus to the purchase history grid.
 - CSV export contract:
   - UTF-8 with header row.
   - One row per purchase line item.